Left Behind (The Last of Us): Filming

 Production designer John Paino hoped to find an American-style mall within Calgary for production, having spent much of his childhood in malls.
 The crew was granted permission to transform the Northland Village Mall for production as it was scheduled for demolition.
 Decoration of the mall took place in January 2022, with dried leaves, broken pylons, and other debris.
 Paino and his team built around 20 to 25 storefronts in the mall, each rundown versions of real businesses such as Foot Locker, Panda Express, and Victoria's Secret.
 It was unsuitable for some shots as it mostly consisted of a single story, rather than two stories like the area in the game, prompting the usage of a soundstage and visual effects; the background of the shot in which the lighting is switched on was crafted through visual effects, for which Mazin and Druckmann had several meetings with visual effects supervisor Alex Wang.

 The carousel—the Chinook Carousel, manufactured by the Allan Herschell Company in 1941—was rented from Spruce Meadows and set up at Northland Village Mall for filming; center panels referencing the Calgary Stampede were replaced by reflective panels to add a "hallucinatory feel".
-The arcade consisted of real arcade machines like Frogger and Tetris, as Mazin and Druckmann wanted to evoke realism; the cathode-ray tube screens were replaced by light-emitting diodes to allow a clear image when filmed.
+The arcade consisted of real arcade machines like Frogger (1981) and Tetris (1985), as Mazin and Druckmann wanted to evoke realism; the cathode-ray tube screens were replaced by light-emitting diodes to allow a clear image when filmed.
+Sereda used three simultaneous cameras for the arcade sequence, allowing editors Timothy A. Good and Emily Mendez to easily cross-cut between takes.
 Abandoned stores at the mall were used as green rooms for actors.
 Production moved in Okotoks in January, with added trees, grass, and snow; filming occurred in February.